RECOrd (Local Biological Records Centre)

 rECOrd is a Local Biological Records Centre (LRC) serving Cheshire, Halton, Warrington and Wirral (including the vice-county 'pan-handle' boundary around Stockport) - 'The Cheshire region'.
 It provides a local facility for the storage, validation and usage of Cheshire-based biological data under the National Biodiversity Network (NBN) project.
 It is one of a number of local Biological Records Centres across Britain which together aim to give complete geographic coverage of the UK.

 The organisation is housed in Oakfield House at Chester Zoo.
 It provides support for biological recording and for biological recorders within the Cheshire region, allowing as wide access as is possible to both species and habitat records for the region commensurate with protecting those self-same species and habitats.
-This access aims to inform, educate and to provide real data upon which environmentalists, ecologists and planners, and other individuals and organisations can base decisions.
+This access aims to inform, educate and to provide real data upon which environmentalists, ecologists, planners, and other individuals and organisations can base decisions.

 rECOrd deals with data for wildlife, biodiversity, nature, habitats, wildlife sites and geology, geomorphology and geodiversity.

 rECOrd Online Data Input System (RODIS) is a facility for entering wildlife sighting information via the rECOrd website.

 A mix of permanent staff, contractors and volunteers undertake data keying and verification duties, surveys and research historical data.

 rECOrd is a non-profit making (not-for-profit) company, limited by guarantee (Company No.: 4046886), and is also a charity (Reg.
 No.: 1095859).
 David Bellamy is the organisation's patron, and Gordon McGregor Reid is its president.

 Cardamine pratensis (Cuckoo Flower or Lady's Smock), a flowering plant of the family Brassicaceae, is the county flower of Cheshire (Plantlife competition).